miguelsalva/fahrenheit-451-python/README.md

-# Fahrenheit 451 - Interactive fiction game refactored
+# Fahrenheit 451 - Interactive fiction game

 A modern terminal recreation of the classic MS-DOS Interactive fiction game "Fahrenheit 451" by Telarium (1984), based on the novel by Ray Bradbury.